rikingurditta/blog/_posts/2024-07-10-on-the-lawsuit.md

 ---

+**Note:**

-Note: I may very well regret posting this at some point in the near or distant future!
+I may very well regret posting this at some point in the near or distant future!
 I also cannot claim to speak on the interactions between participators of the encampment in question and the administration of the University of Waterloo.
 In general, I will not comment on all allegations made by the university, but that is not relevant to my thoughts on the ones I will address.

+For further context, I did not participate in this encampment.

 I think my thoughts here may be considered quite sensible in the future.

 ---

-Recently, students (and possibly faculty, I'm not sure) set up an encampment on the Grad House Green in the centre of the University of Waterloo campus.
+Recently, students (and possibly faculty, I'm not sure) set up an encampment on the Grad House Green in the centre of the University of Waterloo campus, to protest the university's involvement in the ongoing military action taken by the state of Israel against the people of Palestine.
 The university administration responded by issuing an eviction notice, and eventually [suing them](https://www.thestar.com/news/ontario/uwaterloo-sues-pro-palestinian-protest-encampment-seeks-1-5m-in-compensation/article_5002a1ab-beae-5e19-bb11-f6abc4b90947.html) for so supposedly *1.5 million dollars worth of damages* encompassing "property repairs, operational disruptions, diminished property values and reputational harm stemming from the encampment that began on May 13."

 > The school alleges the protesters “engaged in deliberate actions aimed at damaging the university, its property, reputation, and goodwill in the community,” including demonstrations, misinformation campaigns, graffiti and intimidation of students and staff near the site.
 >